This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 What if my dog has a severe reaction?

 It’s very rare that dogs develop more severe signs of distress when switching dog food.
-But if this happens, take away all food and call your veterinarian.
+But if it happens, take away all food and call your veterinarian.
 (For example, other factors in your dog’s life could cause vomiting).

 Often, this type of tummy distress when changing dog food will resolve itself in about 12 hours.
 When you and your pup are ready, start the transition again and slow down the pace.